 Young monks in Bhutan

-4. Standing at 24,480 feet, Gangkhar Puensum is the tallest mountain in Bhutan and also the tallest unclimbed mountain on the planet.
+4. Standing at 7,570m, Gangkhar Puensum is the tallest mountain in Bhutan and also the highest unclimbed mountain in the world.

 Mountains in Bhutan

-5. The median age of Bhutanese people is just 22.3 years.
+5. The median age of Bhutanese people is just 22.3 years old and more than half of the population is under the age of 28.
 In fact, over one third of the population is under the age of 15!
+Despite this, the average life expectancy of someone in Bhutan is 72 which is surprisingly high for a country with such a young population.

 9. In Bhutan manners dictate that you must turn down any food offered to you.
 The traditional response is to say "meshu meshu" and cover your mouth with your hands.
 However, you can politely accept the offered food after two or three times of doing this.